It's been 3 minutes and we're still staring at my 6 y.o niece laying as still as she can (face down) on the floor.

 "What's the word?"

 Authors Chip and Dan Heath in their book Made to Stick described the curse of knowledge as "Once we know something, we find it hard to imagine what it was like not to know it.
 Our knowledge has “cursed” us.
 And it becomes difficult for us to share our knowledge with others, because we can’t readily re-create our listeners’ state of mind."
 In 1990, Elizabeth Newton, a Stanford psychology grad demonstrated the Curse of Knowledge by asking a group of students to tap the rhythm of a popular song on a table to another group of students with the listeners asked to guess the song.
 Over the course of the experiment, 120 songs were tapped out.
 When the “tappers” were asked to predict how many of their “listeners” would guess the song correctly, they predicted about 50%.
 The actual percentage of listeners who guessed the song correctly was a mere 2.5%.
-(1 in 40 songs) The Curse of Knowledge stems from a simple premise: the more you know about a subject, the harder it becomes to imagine what it's like not to know it and it can strike at any time for any type of writing.
-And as writers and speakers, we’re all tappers and we all overly estimate how much our readers will understand our message.
-We assume that our reader has the same level of knowledge as us, and talk from our place, rather than from theirs.
-This communication gap can result in making your content less accessible with potential customers feeling disengaged, ignored, and unfollowing you.
+(1 in 40 songs) And as writers and speakers, we’re all tappers.
+We all overly estimate how much our readers will understand our message.
+We assume that our reader has the same level of knowledge as us, and talk from our place of knowledge and point of view rather than from theirs.
+This communication gap can result in making your content less accessible with potential customers feeling disengaged, and ignored.
+Here are 7 ways to break the curse of knowledge and write technically

-2) Use your Reader's Words Avoid using jargon and buzzwords and stick to using your audience's language.
 Unless you’re writing for industry peers or colleagues, try to avoid words that are not familiar to anybody outside your field.
-You might think that you’re not being accurate, but your audience will appreciate it.
-As a rule of thumb, use the words that your audience would use.
-How to make your Message Both Technical and Clear
+You might think that you’re not being technical, but your audience will appreciate your content being accessible.

 3) Use visuals.